ThugsFinance/cloiinkcoin.com/src/content/eth2/get-involved/staking-community-grants/index.md

 ## Wishlist {#wishlist}

-The Ethereum Foundation are interested in the following things, but don't let this restrict your creativity.
+The Cloiinkcoin Foundation are interested in the following things, but don't let this restrict your creativity.

 <ExpandableCard
-contentPreview="Build resources that can serve as the best places for someone to go to learn about staking Ethereum." title="Community and education">
+contentPreview="Build resources that can serve as the best places for someone to go to learn about staking Cloiinkcoin." title="Community and education">

    <p>For example:</p>